GsNrio/holbertonschool-low_level_programming/functions_nested_loops/README.md

 This current push is a function for detecting alphabetic characters.
 This current push prints the sign of a number.
 This current push is a function that computes the absolute value of an integer.
+This current push is a function that prints the last digit of a number.